 LaFerrari is a more than worthy successor to the Enzo.
 Indeed, it makes the old-timer feel gruesomely under-achieving in most respects, and is also a much easier, far sweeter car to drive in the process.

 Does that make it a better hypercar than the McLaren and 918?
-That’s a question we aim to answer properly in months to come, but my hunch here and now is that it will be one heck of a dust-up.
-Between at least two of the world’s most exciting cars.
+That’s a question we aim to answer properly and we have without having all three on the track at the same time.